davidjeck/javanotes9/javanotes9-swing/README-exercise-solutions.txt

-This README explains how to use the solutions to the programming exercises for "Introduction to Programming Using Java, Version 9, JavaFX edition", which is freely available on the web at http://math.hws.edu/javanotes
+This README explains how to use the solutions to the programming exercises for "Introduction to Programming Using Java, Version 9, Swing edition", which is freely available on the web at http://math.hws.edu/javanotes-swing

 Although some exercise solutions will work with earlier versions, Java 17 is required for many of them.
-All GUI programs use JavaFX, which must be downloaded separately.
-Information about getting and using Java and JavaFX can be found in Section 2.6 of the book.
+Information about getting Java can be found in Section 2.6 of the book.

 Each end-of-chapter exercise has a web page that contains a discussion of the solution and the source code for a sample solution.
-The archive javanotes9-exercise-solutions.zip, which can be downloaded using a link on the web site, contains all of the source code for the solutions, extracted from the solution web pages.
+The archive javanotes9-swing-exercise-solutions.zip, which can be downloaded using a link on the web site, contains all of the source code for the solutions, extracted from the solution web pages.
 It also contains all extra files that are required by the solutions.
 The solutions